Introduction

 Deploying your Project

-When you run cargo shuttle deploy, your project code is archived and sent to our servers where it is compiled to a binary.
-Our codegen in shuttle_runtime::main will embed a gRPC server in the binary that we will be used to start and stop your service, as well as a Loader struct that will provision the resources you request in the arguments to your main function.
+When you run cargo shuttle deploy, your project code is archived and sent to our servers where it is compiled.
+Our codegen in shuttle_runtime::main will embed a gRPC server in the binary that will be used to start and stop your service, as well as a Loader struct that will provision the resources you request in the arguments to your main function.
 Your service will then be started on Shuttle’s infrastructure in the eu-west2 region of AWS.

 If you wish to contribute to Shuttle and learn more about how Shuttle works under the hood, check out our Contributing Guide.